Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 $ source ./venv/bin/activate
 ```

-If the postgresql database is new (or if it's the first time parsec runs), database tables need be created.
+If the postgresql database is new (or if it's the first time parsec runs), the database tables need to be created.
 This can also be run after a parsec server update:

 ```shell
 # Create parsec database tables